stymphalide/eartrainer/Readme.md

 The blue keys indicate the start of a range whereas the red keys indicate the end of a range.

+The pitches are listed in [Scientific Pitch Notation](https://en.wikipedia.org/wiki/Scientific_pitch_notation).

-The low range spans from the, according to [Scientific Pitch Notation](https://en.wikipedia.org/wiki/Scientific_pitch_notation), zeroth octave to the second.
+- The low range spans from the zeroth octave to the second.
 (A0-B2)

-The middle range spans from the third octave to the fifth octave.
+- The middle range spans from the third octave to the fifth octave.
 (C3-B5)

-The high range spans from the sixth to the eigth octave.
+- The high range spans from the sixth to the eigth octave.
 (C6-B8)

 #### Instruments